racheljfu/campaign-site/assets.md

 * 1-800: digital illustration on Photoshop for iPad
 * FLOW: Sharpie / liquid watercolor illustration on posterboard
 * My Guardian: Sharpie / ballpoint pen / watercolor illustration on watercolor paper
-* POP: Watercolor / Sharpie / Crayola marker illustration on watercolor paper
+* Reaper's Call: digital illustration on Photoshop for iPad (2017)
 * The Door to Culture: Liquid watercolor / Sharpie / art marker on watercolor paper (2016)